Doug-AWS/code-examples/dotnet/DynamoDB/README.md

 - Partition key and sort key.
   In this case, you need not have a unique partition key, however, the combination of partition key and sort key must be unique.
+  The table we create in these code examples will contain information about songs, so the partition key will be a hash of the artist's name, and the sort key will be a string containing the title of the song.

 Consider creating seconday indices.
 These give you additional flexibility when querying the table.